Forensics: True Crime

-One-Week Summer Program
+One-Week Summer Science Program

 Do mysteries excite you?
 Do you dream of being a federal judge, prosecutor, defense attorney or expert witness?
 Do you dive into crime scene shows such as CSI, Criminal Minds, NCIS, and Law & Order or podcasts like Serial, Criminal and Someone Knows Something?
 Go behind the scenes and learn what happens during a murder investigation and the trial that follows.